vee-pool/TicTacToe/README.md

 # TicTacToe
 Game developed in Java, with GUI and Unbeatable mode.

-## Installation:
+## PLAY:

 Download the zip.

-Create folder "tictactoe".
-Put all the class and Java files in the folder except "TicTacToe" files.
+Unzip and open the terminal / command prompt in the folder 'TicTacToe-master'.
 Fire the command:
 ```
 appletviewer TicTacToe.java